Hare Trigger

 Hare Trigger is a 1945 Merrie Melodies cartoon directed by Friz Freleng.
 The cartoon was released on May 5, 1945, and features Bugs Bunny.
-The short featured the first appearance of Yosemite Sam, as well as the first short to credit (almost) the whole animation staff who worked on the short (previously, shorts credited the director, one animator, writer, musical director and sometimes the voice actor).
+The short featured the first appearance of Yosemite Sam, as well as the first short to feature the expanded credit format (previously, shorts credited the director, one animator, writer, musical director and sometimes the voice actor).

 This short is also the first to use the shortened version of "Merrily We Roll Along" that played from 1945 to 1955.
 The title is a play on "hair trigger", referring to any weapon or other device with a sensitive trigger.

 Plot

 After opening credits underscored by a lively instrumental of "Cheyenne", an old-fashioned 2-4-0 train is seen rolling along through the desert.
 It passes another train going around a utility pole, and voices are heard repeating "Bread and Butter" with the engine blowing its whistle to the tune "Yankee Doodle".

 Bugs is riding in the mail car of a train, singing a nonsense song called "Go Get the Axe", when a pint-sized bandit attempts to rob the train (with the underscore playing the Erlkönig), only to have it pass clear over his head.
 He then calls for his horse, which he needs a rolling step-stair to mount.
 He catches up and boards the train and begins to rob it while the mail clerk wraps himself in a package marked DON'T OPEN 'TIL XMAS.
 The bandit accidentally throws Bugs Bunny in his sack.
 Bugs assumes that he is Jesse James.
 The bandit scoffs and tells him (and the audience), "I'm Yosemite Sam, the meanest, toughest, rip-roarin'-est, Edward Everett Horton-est hombre that ever packed a six-shooter!"
 (This pattern of Sam introducing himself to Bugs and the audience continued in other cartoons.)
 Bugs tells Sam that there is another tough guy in the train packing a "seven-shooter", and Sam goes looking for him – and it turns out to be Bugs in disguise.